Amazon FBA Private Label and Retail Arbitrage

 You can add multiple keywords to DataHawk and see if there are any products ranking for them.
 This is very convenient because it can kickstart your Amazon search algorithm optimization efforts.

-Once you have created a project you will get access to the Keywords feature located on the bar on the left.
-You’ll need to master it if you want to rank your products higher.
+Once you have created a project you will get access to the Keywords to feature located on the bar on the left.
+You’ll need to master it if you want to rank your products higher on Amazon.
 Click it and add a targeted keyword.
 For our Office Supplies example, we went with the “office pencil”.

 You’ll see how many products qualify for this keyword, as well as the median price, rating, number of reviews, and search volume.
 But if you click on the drop-down menu with a cog icon on it, located on the right section of the table, you’ll be able to open details in a new tab.
 And this brings us to more advanced data to look into.

 Here you can view all products, see how the products you are tracking rank for the chosen Keyword, get insights into market analysis, and leverage DataHawk AI semantic analysis of related words and top-ranking products for your keyword.

 Market Analysis is a paid feature and it’s available on the Starter plan and above.
 It lets you get insight into data on a global level, including average, min, max, lowest and highest 25%, regarding the items you are tracking.
 A pro-market analysis will provide even more detailed insights basing the search criteria on the pages the tracked items rank on.
 Running Amazon product research is quite simple.

 You can leverage DataHawk’s Amazon Rank Tracker, to find the most effective keywords for your listings and keep an eye on your competitors.
 All the DataHawk’s use cases we’ve described above will help you validate your product & keyword ideas, and narrow down your options to the most profitable ones.